truongsonghiep/journey-to-the-west/chapter-074.md

 said, “Little Wind Cutter, have you returned?”
 “I have,” replied Pilgrim.
 “When you went on patrol this morning,” said the fiends, “did you run into Pilgrim Sun?”
-“I have,” replied Pilgrim, “he‟s polishing his pole at the moment.”
+“I have,” replied Pilgrim, “he's polishing his pole at the moment.”
 A little frightened, those little fiends said, “What does he look like?
 What sort of a pole is he polishing?”
 Pilgrim said, “He was squatting there by the side of a brook, and he still seemed like a trailblazing deity.
 If he stood up, he would have to be over a